igoramadas/expresser/README.md

 The Firewall module is handled automatically by the App module.
 If you want to disable it, set the `Settings.Firewall.enabled` settings to false.

+An IP will be blacklisted for 30 seconds if it gets flagged by the firewall.
+If it keeps trying to make suspicious requests, it will get blacklisted for 1 hour.
+All these specific values are defined under the `Settings.Firewall` key.

 ### Imaging
 *   Wrapper for ImageMagick.